richardimaoka/alpakka-blog-post/README.md

  ...
 ```

-but we will execute this query using CassandraSource.
+but we will execute this query using `CassandraSource`.

-To supply the query to CassandraSource, you should create a Statement beforehand,
+To supply the query to `CassandraSource`, you should create a Statement beforehand,
 using setFetchSize to set the paging size.

 ```java